-Under Article 404 of the Code of Civil Procedure (Grazhdanski protsesualen kodeks (GPK)), enforcement proceedings may be brought on the following grounds:
+Under Article 404 of the Civil Procedure Codе (CPC), enforcement proceedings may be brought on the following grounds:

 3. - judgments, acts and judicial settlements delivered by courts in countries other than Bulgaria and the judgments and settlements delivered and sanctioned by arbitration tribunals in countries other than Bulgaria, when declared enforceable in Bulgaria.

-Under Article 405 of the GPK, writs of execution are issued on the basis of a written application, with no need to serve a copy on the debtor.
+Under Article 405 of the CPC, writs of execution are issued on the basis of a written application, with no need to serve a copy on the debtor.

-Pursuant to Article 405(2) of the GPK, the following courts have jurisdiction over submitted applications:
+Pursuant to Article 405(2) of the CPC, the following courts have jurisdiction over submitted applications:

-- in the cases envisaged in Article 404(2) and (3) of the GPK, the court competent to grant enforcement;
+- in the cases envisaged in Article 404(2) and (3) of the CPC, the court competent to grant enforcement;

 - with regard to the judgments delivered by domestic arbitration tribunals and the settlements sanctioned by such tribunals in arbitration proceedings, the Sofia City Court (Sofiyski Gradski Sad).

-There is a two-week time-limit for appeals against orders granting or refusing an application for a writ of execution (Article 407 of the GPK).
+There is a two-week time-limit for appeals against orders granting or refusing an application for a writ of execution (Article 407 of the CPC).